matdurand/nock-rest-api/README.md

 # nock-uri-template

-This library provides an extension to the [nock](https://github.com/nock/nock) library to make it easy to mock a REST API.
+This library provides an extension to the [nock](https://github.com/nock/nock) library to make it easy to mock urls using uri templates instead of using only regexes with nock.

 ## Installation